howonlee/diogenes8/readme.md

 I seriously recommend using pen and paper and taking an afternoon to go over your contacts list, because at this point 4/5 your "friends" on Facebook are probably not actually going to be friends to a degree that you will actually be able to contact them.

+Synchronization
+---

+Why not just use git on the .diogenes folder?

 Shouldn't you automate the actual contacting of people?
 ---